davidalger/capistrano-magento2/README.md

 ## Using Capistrano

-For inrformation on how to use Capistrano and setup deployment take a look at the [Capistrano documentation](http://capistranorb.com) and [README](https://github.com/capistrano/capistrano/blob/master/README.md) file.
+For information on how to use Capistrano and setup deployment take a look at the [Capistrano documentation](http://capistranorb.com) and [README](https://github.com/capistrano/capistrano/blob/master/README.md) file.

 ## Terminal Notifier on OS X
 This gem specifies [terminal-notifier](https://rubygems.org/gems/terminal-notifier) as a dependency in order to support notifications on OS X via an optional include.
 To use the built-in notifications, add the following line to your `Capfile`: